 Bev 'BC' Conklin is the most established, highly-awarded female Blues vocalist in the Lehigh Valley, Pennsylvania since her 1991 debut as a performer.
 Her musical career began at age 31 and the band became an area favorite with the ability to travel a circuit in 5 Northeast states.
-Her resume reads like a Blues Bible with performances that included Ray Charles, Lonnie Brooks & Ronnie (Baker) Brooks, Kenny Neal, Koko Taylor, Shemekia Copeland, Saffire, The Holmes Brothers, Eddie King, Pinetop Perkins, Eddie C. Campbell, Carl Weathersby, Sandra Hall, E.C.
+Her resume reads like a Blues bible with performances that most recently included an invite by Ronnie Earl to join him on stage at the Pennsylvania Blues Festival following his observation of her band's showcase and a long history of icons like Ray Charles, Lonnie Brooks & Ronnie (Baker) Brooks, Kenny Neal, Koko Taylor, Shemekia Copeland, Saffire, The Holmes Brothers, Eddie King, Pinetop Perkins, Eddie C. Campbell, Carl Weathersby, Sandra Hall, E.C.
 Scott, Sista Monica Parker, Jimmy Dawkins, Duke Robillard and many more.